MicrosoftDocs/azure-devops-docs/docs/pipelines/process/conditions.md

 ### I canceled my build, but it's still running.
 Why?

-You experience this issue if a condition that's configured in a stage doesn't include a job status check function.
-To resolve the issue, add a [job status check function](expressions.md?view=azure-devops&preserve-view=true#job-status-functions) to the condition.
+You experience this issue if a condition configured in a stage doesn't include a [job status check function](expressions.md?view=azure-devops&preserve-view=true#job-status-functions).
+To resolve the issue, add a job status check function to the condition.

 If you cancel a job while it's in the queue stage but not running, the entire job is canceled, including all the other stages.
 For more information, see [Condition outcomes when a build is canceled](#condition-outcomes-when-a-build-is-canceled) earlier in this article.